 Creating a solid connection between PVC pipes and fittings is easy.
 Here is what you need to do to make it work properly.

-1. Cut your pipe to length and make sure the end is flush.
+1. Cut your pipe to length and make sure the end is easy to flush.

 If you don’t make a square cut, your pipe won’t have enough surface area for the cement to do its job.
 The best tool for the job is an inside pipe cutter with a diamond wheel.
 These tools cut the pipe from the inside out making them perfect for plumbing work where other cutting instruments can’t reach: